-Your work ethic is incredible – you have a full-time job at an IT company and you are running your own start-up bakery.
+Your work ethic is incredible – you have a job at an IT company and you are running your own start-up bakery.
 How do you manage it all?

 What’s one thing you’ve done in your career that helped you succeed, and that very few other people do?

 Learning about Agile and Scrum!
 Traditionally they are IT project management tools, but can be applied to anything in life and basically help you prioritize and structure your work.
 Further, it teaches you how to adapt to any situation or a change in scope.
 I am very organized when I have a goal, and I get straight to the point.
 Despite me being a dreamer and having a very free-spirited way of life, I have always prioritized to cultivate my business mindset, and this helps me now, especially living a bit of a double life between software and cakes.